If you're ineligible for a Masters loan, the Professional and Career Development Loan (PCDL) could give your career the kick-start that it needs

 - not have had any County Court Judgements (CCJs), been declared bankrupt or defaulted on any credit agreement in the last six years;

-- not have savings of more than £16,000.
+- be unable to pay for the course yourself, and not have savings of more than £16,000.

 How do I apply for a PCDL?

 You must complete an application pack within eight weeks of the start date of your chosen course.
 You'll then arrange an appointment with the Co-operative to discuss how much money you'd like to borrow and agree on your repayment schedule.

 It takes between one and three months for the Co-operative to process the application, so you should apply well in advance - especially since banks are often very busy in September and January.